What Is a Sulfa Allergy?

 Drugs to Avoid With Sulfa Allergies

 Sulfa antibiotics have been widely used for more than 70 years.
-In fact, the first antibiotic was a sulfa drug introduced in 1936.
+The first antibiotic was a sulfa drug introduced in 1936.
 Today, these drugs include burn creams, vaginal suppositories, and eye drops as well as medications for many types of infections.
 If you’ve had an allergic reaction to one sulfa antibiotic, you’re probably allergic to all of them.

 Here are a few examples of common sulfa drugs that could cause problems: